oss-for-surgtech/workshop-hamlyn2024/posters/README.md

     **Website**: https://www.hamlynsymposium.org/events/open-source-software-for-surgical-technologies-2/
     **Session**: Open-Source Software for Surgical Technologies
 7. Please feel free any of the additional informaion to your poster: “recommended information”, “funding”, “alternative identifiers”, “related work”, “references”, “publishing infomraiton” and “domain specific fields”.
+8. Please share your doi submission in the respective issue!
+We are planning to add posters details in this repo!
+9. Many thanks for your submission, please do not hesiate to reach out Eva at eva.herbst@hest.ethz.ch and Miguel m.xochicale@ucl.ac.uk if there is anythig we can help!

 ![fig](../figs/zenodo-poster-submission.png)

 ## Poster Presentation
 * Authors must print posters to be presented in poster boards between 14:30 to 15:15
 * Authors can accommodate either one A0 poster portrait on each board, or two A1 landscape.